giuseppetanzi/mongodb-opsmgr/README.md

 minishift start
 ```

-Next, create a project for hosting the OpsManager and give the default service account for that project permission to start the pod with anyuid SCC.
+Next, create a project for hosting the OpsManager and give the default service account permission to start the pod with anyuid SCC.

 ```
 oc new-project opsmgr